eduflornet/cka-study-guide/src/exercises/cka-kodekloud/15-Practice-Test/02-Lightning_lab_1.md

 kubectl get deployment -n alpha alpha-mysql  -o yaml | yq e .spec.template.spec.containers -
 ```

+**yq**: This is a tool for processing YAML files from the command line (similar to jq for JSON).

+**e** .spec.template.spec.containers: Specifically extracts the .spec.template.spec.containers field from YAML.

+**-**: Indicates that the input is coming from stdin (the output of the previous command).

 ```yaml
 - env:
     - name: MYSQL_ALLOW_EMPTY_PASSWORD